Gozala/workspace/pages/Performance Review Jan 2023.md

     1. Address UX challenges in w3up product
     2. Create non-disruptive key rotation flow into our services

-  Organized effort into concurrent subprojects to reduce complexity and enable peers
+  Organized effort into subprojects to reduce complexity and enable multiple engineers contribute concurrently

+    1.
 	-
 	-
 -